yeranosyanvahan/boid2d/README.md

   - GravitationalPull [ $g$ ] = 9.81 m/s²

+## Assumptions of the Model

+### 1. Dry Atmosphere
+The model closely follows the dry adiabatic lapse rate for temperature, hence the pressure, and density are calculated accordingly.
+It assumes an atmosphere comprised solely of air, without water vapor.
+Although this assumption slightly deviates from reality, it generally maintains the correct order of magnitude for these parameters.

+### 2. Subsonic Speeds Within Specific Range
+Air speeds ranging from 3 to 50 meters per second are assumed, falling within the subsonic category.
+Within this range, Lift-Induced drag is predominant, while parasite drag is less significant.
+The primary way for lift generation relies on adjusting the angle of attack.

+### 3. No Inter-Boid Interaction
+In this simulation, boids operate independently without any interaction or influence from other boids.

+## Assumptions of the model

+1. Dry atmosphere
+ When the temperature lapse rate is calculated, it will closely follow the dry adiabatic lapse rate.
+This holds true for temperature, pressure and density.
+It assumes that the atmosphere consists only with air, no water molecules.
+This assumption does deviate from the actual numbers, but the order of magniute is generally preserved.

+2. Relatively slow subsonic speeds
+ This model assumes air speed from 3 to 50 meters per second.
+This is in the range, where Lift-Induced drag is the most significant drag and the parasite drag is not significant.
+The main way to generate lift is through correcting the angle of attack

+3. No interaction
+ The boids do not interact with each other at all.

 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.